 On July 25, 2013, the Landec Long-Term Incentive Plan ("LTIP") was established which allows certain executives to earn a performance-based bonus that is based upon a cumulative operating income target for fiscal years 2014, 2015, and 2016.
 The LTIP was designed to align the interests of management with the long-term financial success of the Company.
 If the three-year cumulative operating income target had been met, approximately \$2.0 million in bonuses would have been paid.
 Through fiscal year 2014, the Company was recording the estimated plan bonus on a straight-line basis over the 36-month LTIP period.
-As of August 31, 2014, the Company determined it was unlikely the three-year cumulative operating income target would be attained and therefore all LTIP bonus accruals were reversed at that date.
-The reversal resulted in a \$677,000 reduction in selling, general, and administrative expenses during the nine months ended March 1, 2015 in the accompanying Consolidated Statements of Comprehensive Income.
-The long-term incentive bonuses accrued under this plan of zero and \$677,000 are included in other non-current liabilities in the accompanying Consolidated Balance Sheets as of March 1, 2015 and May 25, 2014, respectively.
+During the first quarter of fiscal year 2015, the Company determined it was unlikely the three-year cumulative operating income target would be attained and therefore all LTIP bonus accruals were reversed at that time.
+The reversal resulted in a \$677,000 reduction in selling, general, and administrative expenses during the three months ended August 31, 2014 in the accompanying Consolidated Statements of Comprehensive Income.